MarkLee7925/Customer-Database-Analysis/README.md

 ## K-Means:

 K-Means Clustering is arguably the most popular Unsupervised Learning algorithm employed in the industry.
 The aim is to organize the data into categories or groups that are not already pre-determined.
-All results obtained can be found in the KMeans folder.
+All results obtained are located in the KMeans folder.

 ## References: